-Employment of sociologists is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of sociologists is projected to grow 5% from 2022 to 2032, faster than the average for all occupations.

 Sociologists continue to be in demand to apply sociological research to address pressing societal issues.
 For example, sociologists often collaborate with researchers in other social sciences, such as economists, psychologists, and survey researchers to study how social structures or groups influence policy decisions about health, education, politics, criminal justice, business, or economics.

-The median annual wage for sociologists was $83,420 in 2019.
+The median annual wage for sociologists was $98,590 in 2022.
 Sociologists primarily worked in research and development, state governments, and educational institutions.
-Employment opportunities for sociologists are expected to grow 9% between 2018 and 2028, higher than the 5% average expected growth rate for all occupations.*
+Employment opportunities for sociologists are expected to grow 5% between 2022 and 2032.*